 You might find even better spreads just outside your initial target zone.
 Similar dynamics are showing up in several adjacent communities.

-You might hear that 203k is too slow to win in a competitive market.
-In reality, your speed depends on preparation.
 If you pre-vet contractors, secure a HUD consultant early, and send a clean bid package with your offer, you can close in a timeline that sellers accept.
 Another misconception is that 203k always costs more than private money.
 While rates are slightly higher than standard FHA and you pay mortgage insurance, 203k can be cheaper than hard money when you hold beyond a few months or when you want a single close to lock your capital stack.

 You also might assume appraisers will magically credit every dollar you spend.
 You should target market-supported improvements, not luxury items that do not appraise.
 Pools, high-end imported finishes, or out-of-character additions often underperform on appraisal.
 Finally, you should avoid underestimating soft costs, including permit fees, title updates after change orders, and draw inspection charges.
 A 10 to 20 percent contingency is not a cushion, it is survival.